My Main Skills & Tech Platforms

 (To watch the rest of the video series I created, visit this page.)

-This page contains, in order, the following sections: some of my Soft Skills, some of my Hard Skills, and the main Tech Platforms with which I'm proficient.
+This page contains, in order, the following sections: my main Soft Skills, my main Hard Skills, and a variety of Tech Platforms with which I'm proficient, as a result of my work, and through keen learning on the sideline.

 Possessing specialist skills is great (and I talk about my hard skills further down this page), but a huge part of being successful in the People Ops/People & Culture space having the ability to work effectively, cross-functionally, with a diverse array of colleagues and partners.
 People skills, in other words, are paramount.